NEW ERA OF MOBILE ENERGY

 VENDOR Traction

-Global patent portfolio filed across 45+ jurisdictions, including EU, China, India, USA...
+PCT-based patent expansion initiated across 30+ jurisdictions, incl.
+EU, China, India, USA

 Our intellectual property is secured through an extensive network of patent applications, strategically filed across key global markets.
 This ensures legal protection of core technology and confirms global scalability.
 IP strategy supports licensing, partnerships, and long-term competitive advantage in deep-tech energy solutions.